zwagner86/testcafe-reporter-slack-custom/README.md

 #### Overriding Reporter Methods

 TestCafe Reporters require certain reporting methods.
 You can read more about those here: [TestCafe Reporter Methods](https://devexpress.github.io/testcafe/documentation/extending-testcafe/reporter-plugin/reporter-methods.html).
-Slack Custom Reporter allows you to customize the output of these functions, to a certain degree.  **This can only be done via the `.scReporterConfig.js` file and must return a specific format in order to work properly.**
+Slack Custom Reporter allows you to customize the output of these functions, to a certain degree.  **This can only be done via the `.scReporterConfig.js` file inside a reporterMethods object and must return a specific format in order to work properly.**

 Your function must return either an object, or an array of objects, with an *action* key that may only have a value of *ADD* or *SEND* and a *message* key with a String value.